 Here's a screenshot of the relevant section from the VetsMediCover Policy Booklet:

 VetsMediCover is also available from our pet insurance partner Compare Cover—but again, you'll have to say that your pet doesn't have any pre-existing conditions to get through the quote system.
-Assuming you're pet has been healthy for 2 years, then those previous conditions don't count as pre-existing conditions, just like Lifetime Pet Cover.
+Assuming you're pet has been healthy for 2 years, then those previous conditions shouldn't count as pre-existing conditions, just like Lifetime Pet Cover.
+Check the policy wording there when you buy to be sure.

 What is a Pre-Existing Condition for Pet Insurance?